See How Much Ad Spend You’re Losing to Invalid Traffic

 These attacks target the attribution layer directly.
 They make affiliates appear stronger than they are and corrupt the data used for optimisation.

-When conversion paths are unreliable, everything downstream becomes unstable, including partner payments, automated bidding strategies, and revenue forecasting.
+When conversion paths are unreliable, everything downstream becomes unstable.
+This includes partner payments, automated bidding strategies, channel-level ROI analysis, and long-term growth planning.

 Trends Shaping the Affiliate Fraud Landscape in 2026